Revealing electron-ytterbium interactions through Rydberg molecular spectroscopy: Results

 In this range of principal quantum numbers, the most accurate experimental $^1S_0$ quantum defects are reported in Ref.~\cite{lehec2018laser}.
 More recently, Ref.~\cite{kuroda2025microwave} measured $^1F_3$ energies with high precision using microwave spectroscopy, but only down to $6s29f\,^1F_3$.
 For lower-lying states, the best available data, which are significantly less precise, come from Ref.~\cite{robaux1984}; we use these after applying a global $\SI{-2.4}{\giga\hertz}$ correction, as discussed in Ref.~\cite{kuroda2025microwave}.
 However, using the experimental quantum defects produces a theoretical molecular spectrum that disagrees with the experimental data, even for $A0$, to a far larger extent than for any of the other $n$ values investigated.
 Furthermore, the calculated binding energies are systematically deeper than the measured values.

 Subsequently, we employ the MQDT-fit defects from Ref.~\cite{kuroda2025microwave} (darker symbols in panel (a)) for both the $^1S_0$ and $^3F_1$ energy levels.
 This produces significantly closer, but still unsatisfactory, agreement with the experimental data.
-To achieve the same level of agreement for the $6s26s,^1S_0$ state as for other Rydberg states, we then adjust the corresponding $6s23f\,^1F_3$ quantum defect, using the experimental defect for $^1S_0$.
+To achieve the same level of agreement for the $6s26s\,^1S_0$ state as for other Rydberg states, we then adjust the corresponding $6s23f\,^1F_3$ quantum defect, using the experimental defect for $^1S_0$.
 The optimal value is determined by fitting the vibrational state energies to the experimental spectra.

 Figure~\ref{fig:pec26}(b) and~(c) compares the resulting PECs for the three cases: the best-known experimental quantum defects (dotted), the MQDT-fitted defects from Ref.~\cite{kuroda2025microwave} (dashed), and our refined $^1F_3$ quantum defect (solid).
 As shown in panel~(b), these three quantum-defect values modify the corresponding $^1F_3$ PEC on the scale of~\si{\giga\hertz}, which in turn stretches the $^1S_0$ PEC in panel~(c) on the order of~\SI{10}{\mega\hertz}.
 Only for the refined $^1F_3$ defect do the calculated vibrational levels coincide with the experimentally observed lines.
 The optimal value corresponds to $\nu_{^1F_3} = \num[separate-uncertainty=false]{21.73253 \pm 0.00004}$, whereas even the nearby MQDT-fit value $\nu_{^1F_3} = \num{21.73277}$ produces vibrational states (shown in light gray) that are clearly inconsistent with the experimental data.
-It is important to note that our analysis is primarily sensitive to the relative $^1F_3$-$^1S_0$ quantum defect, so the extracted $^1F_3$ value depends on the better-known $^1S_0$ energy.
+We note that the extracted quantum defect may carry a systematic bias stemming from the single-channel description of the Rydberg atomic wavefunctions, and its absolute accuracy remains to be validated by a full MQDT treatment.
+Nonetheless, the pronounced sensitivity of the vibrational spectra to the $6s23f\,^1F_3$ defect constrains its value with high precision.
+Furthermore, our analysis is primarily sensitive to the relative $^1F_3$-$^1S_0$ quantum defect, so the extracted $^1F_3$ value depends on the better-known $^1S_0$ energy.
 We again observe a few additional vibrational states not accounted for by the $s$- and $p_{1/2}$-wave-dominated PEC, suggesting binding in the $p_{3/2}$-wave-dominated PEC.
 These results demonstrate that, once the interaction with the ground-state perturber is accurately modeled, ULRM spectroscopy can provide a sensitive and high-precision probe of Rydberg series that are experimentally challenging to access due to dipole-selection rules.